fvaleri/strimzi-debugging/sessions/004/README.md

 kafkatopic.kafka.strimzi.io/testdb.history                                                                                     my-cluster   1            3                    True
 ```

-As you may have guessed at this point, we are going to emit MySQL row changes to Kafka, so that other applications can
+As you may have guessed at this point, we are going to emit MySQL row changes and import them into Kafka, so that other
-pick them up and process.
-Let's check if the connector and its tasks are running fine by using the `KafkaConnector`
+applications can pick them up and process.
+Let's check if the connector and its tasks are running fine by using
-resource.
+the `KafkaConnector` resource, which is easier than interacting via REST requests.

 ```sh
 $ kubectl get kctr mysql-source -o yaml | yq e '.status'